nchern/notelog/README.md

  - [ ] multiple temporary drafts - when open a draft, this should not be the same file every time
  - [ ] have notes on `.md` format and not only in `.org`
  - [ ] create and populate .gitignore if NOTELOG_HOME is considered as a git repo
+ - [ ] add more examples, hints, use cases and script recipes
  - [X] create dir structure in one go during init phase.
 Consider fixing existing incomplete structure.
    - [X] create .notelog at least
  - [ ] archive: a note can: